alphagov/govuk-design-system/src/get-started/focus-states/index.md

 ### Make other focusable elements accessible

-If you use Sass, you can use 3 GOV.UK Frontend variables if your component has a background colour or border.
+If you use Sass, you can use 3 GOV.UK Frontend values if your component has a background colour or border.
 For example a text input or checkbox.

-The 3 Sass variables are:
+The 3 Sass values are:

 - `govuk-functional-colour(focus)` - yellow background
 - `govuk-functional-colour(focus-text)` - black text
 - `$govuk-focus-width` - for consistent width

-Use these variables in your components instead of numeric values for the background, text and widths.
+Use these values in your components instead of numeric values for the background, text and widths.

 ## If you do not use Sass